betterscientificsoftware/bssw.io/Articles/Blog/2022-07-vive-la-difference-rse.md

 <!---
 Publish: yes
 Pinned: no
-Topics: software engineering, projects and organizations
+Topics: projects and organizations, inclusivity
 --->